Submissions

 • Words, phrases, and sentences treated as linguistic examples.

-• Emphasizing a word or phrase in a quotation indicating [emphasis mine].
+• Emphasising a word or phrase in a quotation, indicating [emphasis mine].

 • Please keep the use of italics to an absolute minimum.